nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Each Miniserver states change is broadcasted over MQTT, using the following topic structure:

 ```
-<miniserver_mqtt_topic>/<serialnr>/<uuid> <message>
+<miniserver_mqtt_topic>/<serialnr>/<uuid>/states/<state> <value>
 ```

 Each MQTT message uses the topic `<miniserver_mqtt_topic>` as is defined in the configuration file for each Miniserver, to identify messages send to or from a Loxone Miniserver.
-The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.
+The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid`, and `state` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

+As MQTT topics are case sentitive, the `CamelCase` strings used in the Loxone structure file `LoxAPP3.json` representing the `state` are mapped to lowercase `snake_case` as topic strings.

 **Example**